Ryan09/megaport-saml-azuread/README.md

 ### 2. Create Enterprise application in Entra ID

-In the Entra Admin Centre, go to Manage > Enterprise applications, and click New Application.
+In the Entra Admin Centre, go to Manage > Enterprise applications, and click **New Application**.

 ![Entra Admin Center](images/entra-admin-center.png)

-On the Browse Microsoft Entra Gallery page, choose Create your own application.
+On the Browse Microsoft Entra Gallery page, choose **Create your own application**.

 ![Browse Entra Gallery](images/browse-entra-gallery.png)

-Enter a name for the application (eg. Megaport Portal), and choose "Integrate any other application you don't find in the gallery (Non-gallery)", then click Create.
+Enter a name for the application (eg. Megaport Portal), and choose "Integrate any other application you don't find in the gallery (Non-gallery)", then click **Create**.

-Once the application has been created, click "Get started" on the "Set up single sign on" tile.
+Once the application has been created, click **Get started** on the **Set up single sign on** tile.

 ![Set up single sign on](images/set-up-single-sign-on.png)

-Select SAML, then click the Edit button to the right of the Basic SAML Configuration section.
+Select SAML, then click the **Edit** button to the right of the **Basic SAML Configuration** section.

 Enter the URIs from the Megaport Portal.
 The Audience URI id the "Identifier (Entity ID)", and the IdP Response URL is the "Reply URL (Assertion Consumer Service URL)".

-Save the changes using the Save button at the top of the panel.
+Complete the changes using the **Save** button at the top of the panel.

 ![SAML based sign on](images/basic-saml-configuration.png)

-In the SAML Signing Certificate section, copy the App Federation Metadata Url.
+In the **SAML Signing Certificate** section, copy the App **Federation Metadata Url**.
 This will be required in the next step in the Megaport Portal.

 ![Federation Metadata Url](images/federation-metadata-url.png)